core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 A client MAY revalidate the full set of responses to a group request by leveraging the corresponding cache entries at the proxy.
 To this end, this document defines the new Group-ETag Option.

 The Group-ETag Option has the properties summarized in {{table-response-group-etag-option}}, which extends Table 4 of {{RFC7252}}.

 The Group-ETag Option is elective, safe to forward, part of the cache key, and repeatable.

-The option is intended for group requests sent to a proxy to be forwarded to the servers in a CoAP group, as well as for the associated responses.
+The option is intended for group requests sent to a proxy to be forwarded to the servers in a CoAP group as well as for the associated responses.

 | No.   | C | U | N | R | Name       | Format | Length | Default |
 | TBD3  |   |   |   | x | Group-ETag | opaque | 1-8    | (none)  |